ghackenberg/opencascade-tools/README.md

 ### Application programming interface (API)

-Convert STEP file with standard values for the parameters of the triangulation progress:
+Convert STEP file to OBJ, GLTF, and GLB files with standard values for the parameters of the triangulation progress:

 ```ts
 import { init, readStep, triangulate, writeObj, writeGltf, writeGlb } from 'opencascade-tools'